Mark Holton

-Mark Douglas Holton (born April 2, 1958) is an American actor, best known for portraying Francis Buxton in Pee-wee's Big Adventure (1985), Chubby in the Teen Wolf film series and Ozzie Jones in Leprechaun (1993), and Leprechaun Returns (2018).
+Mark Douglas Holton (born April 2, 1958) is an American actor.
+He is best known for his roles as Francis Buxton in Pee-wee's Big Adventure (1985), Chubby in the Teen Wolf film series, Ozzie Jones in Leprechaun and Leprechaun Returns, and for his portrayal of serial killer John Wayne Gacy in Gacy (2003).

 Early life

-Holton was born in Oklahoma City.
+Holton was born on April 2, 1958, in Oklahoma City, Oklahoma.
 He graduated from Okmulgee High School in 1976.
 He attended Northeastern State University in Tahlequah, Oklahoma.

 Career

 Holton's professional breakthrough came with the role of Francis Buxton, Pee-wee Herman's nemesis in the blockbuster comedy Pee-wee's Big Adventure (1985).
 He found further fame as high school basketball player Chubby in the werewolf comedies Teen Wolf (1985), and Teen Wolf Too (1987).
 His mainstream visibility grew with supporting roles in The Naked Gun: From the Files of Police Squad!
 (1988), A League of Their Own (1992), My Life (1993), and Little Giants (1994).

 Holton has been equally prolific in television, performing in episodes of The Young and the Restless, Seinfeld, MacGyver, Sledge Hammer!, Tim and Eric Awesome Show, Great Job!, Star Trek: Deep Space Nine, NCIS, and NYPD Blue.
-He also makes an appearance in The Ramones' music video for "Something to Believe In".
+He also makes an appearance in the Ramones' music video for "Something to Believe In".

 Following his cameo appearance in The Adventures of Rocky and Bullwinkle (2000), Holton refocused his attention on independent film and television projects.
-His first leading film role came through the direct-to-video drama Gacy (2003), in which he portrayed serial killer John Wayne Gacy.
+His first leading film role came through the direct-to-video horror Gacy (2003), in which he portrayed notorious serial killer and sex offender John Wayne Gacy.

 Holton retired from performing in the late 2000s.
 He made a comeback with a second portrayal of B.M.
 Fahrtz in Tim and Eric Awesome Show Great Job!
 Awesome 10 Year Anniversary Version, Great Job?
 (2017).
-He returned to film acting in the made-for-television Leprechaun Returns (2018), a direct sequel to the original cult comedy hit Leprechaun (1993), reprising the role of Ozzie from the film.
+He returned to film acting in the made-for-television movie Leprechaun Returns (2018), a direct sequel to the original cult comedy horror Leprechaun (1993), reprising the role of Ozzie.
+He later appeared in the horror thriller film, Stream.